RazrFalcon/roxmltree/README.md

 test roxmltree_iter_descendants_inexpensive ... bench:      64,251 ns/iter (+/- 8,589)
 test xmltree_iter_descendants_inexpensive   ... bench:     264,602 ns/iter (+/- 112,251)
 ```

-where expensive refers to the matching done on each element.
+Where expensive refers to the matching done on each element.
 In these
-benchmarks, 'expensive' means searching for any node in the document which
+benchmarks, *expensive* means searching for any node in the document which
-contains a string. and 'inexpensive' means searching for any element with a
+contains a string.
+And *inexpensive* means searching for any element with a
 particular name.

 ### Notes